2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 Solar Oven Option For Baking Bread

-Except I used the power of the sun to bake it!
-Yep, my trusty *Solar Oven! (mine is a Sun Oven brand of solar oven)
+(mine is a Sun Oven brand of solar oven)

-Cook times in a solar oven can vary depending upon whether or not you’ve preheated the oven, the quantity and thickness of clouds present to impede sunshine, etc. But my homemade bread baked in about 1 to 1.5 hours.
+Cook times in a solar oven can vary depending upon whether or not you’ve preheated the oven, the quantity and thickness of clouds present to impede sunshine, etc. But my homemade bread bakes in about 1 to 1.5 hours.

 The King Arthur site indicates a perfectly-baked loaf of yeast bread will have an internal temperature of 190 degrees F. if you want to check with a quick-read or *Wireless Thermometer just to be sure.
 The bread crust will be lightly golden-brown.